EficodeDemoOrg/copilot-java/Copilot-Exercises.md

 These allow you to define more complex, multi-step prompts or instructions for specific, repeatable tasks (e.g., a standard refactoring pattern, generating code from a specific template, a detailed code review checklist).
 You can include placeholders and combine instructions with context variables.
 While we haven't created a specific exercise for this, it's a powerful feature to explore if you find yourself repeatedly giving Copilot the same complex instructions for common tasks within your project.
 You could investigate the official VS Code Copilot documentation for the latest details on creating and using these files.

 ---

-Remember to experiment with different phrasings and context variables.
-The goal is to integrate Copilot effectively into your development workflow.